ash-project/ash/documentation/tutorials/get-started.md

 mix archive.install hex phx_new

 # use the `--with` flag to generate the project with phx.new and add Ash
-mix igniter.new helpdesk --install ash --with phx.new && cd helpdesk
+mix igniter.new helpdesk --install ash,ash_phoenix --with phx.new && cd helpdesk
 ```

 It is a good idea to make it a git repository and commit the initial project.
 You'll be able to see what changes we made, and can save your changes once we're done.